Lispl-Wicht/c-logo-s/CONTRIBUTING.md

 ---

-These guidelines intentionally explain not only what contributors are asked to do, but also why.
+These guidelines intentionally explain not only *what* contributors are asked to do, but also *why*.
 Since cLogos is itself an educational project, its contribution process is intended to be part of the learning experience.

 ---